jsinger67/parol/book/src/ParGrammar.md

 ### Scanner switching

-Scanner-based scanner switching in Parol is managed by the scanner using the `%enter`, `%push`, and `%pop` directives within the scanner specification:
+Scanner switching in Parol is managed by the scanner using the `%enter`, `%push`, and `%pop` directives within the scanner specification:

 - `%enter`: Switches the scanner to a specific mode, replacing the current mode.
 - `%push`: Pushes the current mode onto a stack and enters a new mode.
 - `%pop`: Returns to the previous mode by popping the mode stack.

-These directives ensure that scanner mode switching is handled consistently and reliably, preventing token buffer desynchronization in LL(k) grammars with k > 1.
+These directives ensure that scanner state switching is handled consistently and reliably, preventing token buffer desynchronization in LL(k) grammars with k > 1.
 All scanner-related features are based on the [`scnr2`](https://crates.io/crates/scnr2) crate.